CadenzaProject/cadenzaproject.github.io/docs/cadenza2/cc2_intro.md

 The 2nd Cadenza Challenge (CAD2) starting in 2024 presents two tasks:

 1. Improving the intelligibility of lyrics for pop/rock music while not harming audio quality.
 The scenario is listening over headphones.
-More details of this task can be found on the [Lyrics Intelligibility](lyrics)page.
+More details of this task can be found on the [Lyrics Intelligibility](lyrics) page.

 2. Rebalancing the level of the instruments from a music ensembles of up to five instruments to match the balance preference of hearing aids users.
 A more detailed description of this can be found on the